 3. Tsar's Bragging Monster

 Not to be outdone, the Russians swaggered up with their own Mutually Assured Demolisher.
-Forged in 1585, the Tsar Cannon was a 35-inch-wide yawning monster designed to toss 800 pounds of grapeshot -- a whole lot of little balls instead of one big one -- at people unliked.
-The Tsar was never fired, but that didn't stop the Russian military from boring everyone by bragging about how huge it was.
+Forged in 1585, the Tsar Cannon was a 35-inch-wide yawning monster designed to toss 800 pounds of grapeshot -- a whole lot of little cannon balls instead of one big one.
+The Tsar Cannon was never fired, but that didn't stop the Russian military from boring everyone by bragging about how huge it was.

 Another huge cannon: Mons Meg, made in 1449 and actually fired for almost 200 years - is now located at Edinburgh Castle, Scotland: